mycolaos/mycolaos.github.io-old/blog/_posts/2023/2023-12-27-insights-on-a-philosophy-of-software-design-by-john-ousterhout.md

 ---
-title: Insights on “A Philosophy of Software Design” by John Ousterhout
+title: Insights on "A Philosophy of Software Design" by John Ousterhout
 tags: [Software Engineering, Software Design]
 ---